2010 Pittsburgh Steelers season: Standings

-Regular-season results
+Game summaries

 Week 1: vs. Atlanta Falcons

 The Steelers began their season at home in an interconference duel with the Atlanta Falcons.
 Pittsburgh delivered the opening punch in the first quarter as kicker Jeff Reed made a 52-yard field goal.
 The Falcons would answer in the second quarter with kicker Matt Bryant making a 49-yard field goal.

 Atlanta would take the lead in the third quarter with Bryant's 39-yard field goal, but Pittsburgh would tie the game on Reed's 36-yard field goal.
 In the fourth quarter, the Steelers would regain the lead as Reed got a 34-yard field goal.
 However, the Falcons would respond as Bryant nailed a 23-yard field goal.
 In overtime, Pittsburgh made quick work of their lone possession as running back Rashard Mendenhall got the game-ending 50-yard touchdown run.

 With the win, the Steelers not only began their season at 1–0, but they also picked up their eighth consecutive opening day win.